-Our junior program is aimed at primary students in Years 1-2.
-It is designed to meet Australian Curriculum requirements in Humanities and Social Sciences at Year 1 How my world is different from the past and can change in the future with its focus on family life in previous generations.
-Key concepts addressed in the junior program include significance; continuity and change; place and space; roles, rights and responsibilities; and perspectives and action.
+Our regular Schools' program is aimed at primary students in Years 4 - 6.
+It is designed to meet Australian Curriculum requirements in Humanities and Social Sciences at Year 5 Australian communities - their past, present and possible futures with its focus on colonial Australia in the 1800s.
+Key concepts addressed in the program include significance; continuity and change; cause and effect; place and space; interconnections; roles, rights and responsibilities; and perspectives and action.